AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/overview.md

 ## Next steps

-This guide covered how to configure your Platform operations to collect customer consent data that conforms to the Adobe standard, and have those attributes represented in customer profiles.
+This guide covered how to configure your Platform operations to collect customer consent data using the Adobe standard, and have those attributes represented in customer profiles.
 You can now integrate customer consent preferences as a determining factor in segment qualification and other downstream use cases.

 For more information on Experience Platform's privacy-related capabilities, see the overview on [governance, privacy, and security in Platform](../overview.md).